Wonkmy/Overload/README.md

 Originally created in 2019 by [Benjamin VIRANIN](https://github.com/BenjaminViranin), [Max BRUN](https://github.com/maxbrundev), and [Adrien GIVRY](https://github.com/adriengivry) as a graduation project, it has since evolved into an community-driven initiative supported by dozens of contributors.

 Overload pillars are:
-- 🐣 Ease of use
+- 🐣 **Ease of use** – Inspired by other commercial engines, so you feel right at home.
+- 🧊 **Simplicity** – Minimalistic by design, avoiding unnecessary complexity.
+- 💭 **Pragmatic Design** – Features are carefully considered and deeply integrated.
-- 📄 Documentation
+- 📄 **Documentation** – Scripting API and documented source-code.
-- 🤝 Community
-- ⚙️ Modern C++20 code
+- 🤝 **Community-Driven** – Welcoming contributions and feedback from all developers.
+- ⚙️ **Modern C++20** – Leveraging the power and safety of up-to-date C++ features.

 # Features
 - Lua scripting